 Launched by Sam Adams, the CEO of Vert Asset Management, the fund works to provide exposure to companies looking to incorporate green practices into building structures.

-Currently, they own numerous investment trusts, and REITs are diversified across multiple countries.
+They own numerous investment trusts, and REITs are diversified across multiple countries.
 One of their prominent holdings is the California-based REIT called Equinix.

 11. Vanguard FTSE Social Index Fund Admiral